Beyond Strong labels: Weakly-supervised Learning Based on Gaussian Pseudo Labels for The Segmentation of Ellipse-like Vascular Structures in Non-contrast CTs: Introduction

-Despite the effectiveness of deep learning in segmenting vascular structures in non-contrast CT images, two significant challenges persist.
+The DL models utilize multi-layer architectures to learn representations from complex features, supplanting handcrafted patterns \cite{lecun2015deep}, thus establishing new benchmarks in medical image segmentation \cite{litjens2017survey, minaee2021image}.
+Despite the effectiveness of deep learning in segmenting VS in non-contrast CT images, two significant challenges persist.
 Firstly, the data annotation is labor-intensive and time-consuming.
 The requirement of strong labels (ground truths) often costs a major expenditure of time and effort of multiple experts and the supervision of the surgeon.
-Secondly, due to the inherent characteristics of non-contrast CTs, the boundaries of the vascular structures are often ambiguous in slices, affecting the accuracy of labeling, increasing intra- and inter-observer variability \cite{ma2023deep}, thereby impacting the precision and stability of training.
+Secondly, due to the inherent characteristics of non-contrast CTs, as exampled in Figure~\ref{fig:s1_1} (a), the boundaries of the VS are often ambiguous in slices, affecting the accuracy of labeling, increasing intra- and inter-observer variability \cite{ma2023deep}, thereby impacting the precision and stability of training.
 Emerging weakly-supervised learning approaches recently offered a novel perspective that mitigated annotation costs by utilizing pseudo labels \cite{tajbakhsh2020embracing}.
 However, this often comes at the expense of sacrificing model accuracy.
 It is reasonable to assert that accuracy is a pivotal metric in clinical tasks, given its direct impact on diagnosis and treatment decisions.
 High accuracy ensures reliable segmentation results, thus providing more precise information for clinical decisions.
 However, the current weakly-supervised learning methods often achieve improved labeling efficiency at the cost of sacrificing accuracy.
 They struggle to simultaneously achieve advancements in both reducing annotation time and enhancing accuracy.